eschen42/aceincl/README.md

         if chunk == "[]"
           then break write(PLOVER)
           else write(chunk)
-    # Close the output baton
+    # Close the output baton (has same effect as 'baton close')
     char(4) @Csend
-    # Close the input baton to clean up baton files.
+    # Close the input baton to clean up coordination files.
     @Crecv
     # Wait (briefly) for process exit and retrieve exit code.
     every 1 to 5